AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ```
 {sample}BCT\_Tag\_Cloud\_012{sample}

 You can also configure tooltips by using [formatting functions](../Common_Settings/Text_Formatters#formatting functions) instead of tokens.
-The function used in the sample below returns the percent of total frequency:
+For example, the function in the sample below returns the percent of total frequency:

 ```
 // configure tooltips